getreu/stringsext/doc/source/stringsext--man.md

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
-Licenced under the Apache Licence, Version 2.0 (the
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 licence, shall be dual licensed as above, without any additional terms or conditions.
+Licensed under the Apache Licence, Version 2.0 (the
 \"Licence\"); you may not use this file except in compliance with the Licence.
-You may obtain a copy of the Licence at

 # AUTHORS